 Section 2.1 County council composition

 The legislative power of the county not reserved to the people or executive branch shall be vested in a county council.
 The council shall consist of five (5) members.
-The voters of each of
+The voters of each of these districts shall nominate and elect one (1) council member to represent their district.

 [Amended, Sec.
 1, Resolution 2021-3, Nov.
 2021]